ethicalthinker100/blockchain/README.md

 ## Usage

 1. tokenName: A public variable that represents the name of the token.
-In this contract, it is set to "ALMA".
+In this contract, it is set to "ALMATOKEN".
 2. tokenAbbrv: A public variable that represents the abbreviation of the token.
-In this contract, it is set to "ATA".
+In this contract, it is set to "ATK".
 3. totalSupply: A public variable that stores the total supply of the token.
 Initially set to 0, it increases when tokens are minted and decreases when tokens are burned.
 4. balances: A mapping that associates addresses with token balances.
 Each address's balance is stored as a positive integer.
 5. mint: A function that mints new tokens.
 It takes an address (_address) and a value (_value) as parameters.
 It increases the total supply by the specified value and adds that value to the balance of the specified address.